HDU-RoboticX/UnifiedModelDemo/README.md

-# Unified Geometric Contact Modeling
+# Bio-Inspired Unified Model for representing Geometric Relations in Robotic Visual Perception

 This repository provides an implementation of a unified geometric modeling framework for contact perception and interaction.
 The framework includes three core modules: